-I applied for Financial Aid using FAFSA and I didn't get FWS.
+I applied for Financial Aid using FAFSA and I didn't get Work Study.
 Why?

-The funding for FWS goes very fast, so apply early in January for the following academic year.
+The funding for Work Study goes very fast, so apply early in October for the following academic year.
 Awards are need-based and are made to students who marked on the FAFSA that they are interested in work study.
 To the best extent possible, awards are made on a first-come, first-serve basis.

-What if someone does not use their FWS award?
+What if someone does not use their Work Study award?
 Can it be given to someone else?